X-PATHOLOGY

 TensorFlow / Keras

-Deep learning backbone powering the EfficientNetB1 Colon Specialist for 9-class colorectal histopathology classification with temperature-calibrated inference.
+Deep learning backbone powering the EfficientNetB1 Colon Specialist (9-class) and EfficientNetB0 Brain Specialist (4-class) with temperature-calibrated inference.

 FastAPI

-High-performance async Python backend handling image preprocessing, CNN inference, Grad-CAM generation, and calibrated probability computation.
+High-performance async Python backend with dynamic multi-specialist model routing, Grad-CAM generation, and calibrated probability computation.

 ⚛️